lcarcaramo/clair-scanner/README.md

 If you get `[CRIT] ▶ Could not save Docker image [image:version]: Error response from daemon: reference does not exist`, this means that image `image:version` is not locally present.
 You should have this image present locally before trying to analyze it (e.g.: `docker pull image:version`).

 Errors like `[CRIT] ▶ Could not analyze layer: Clair responded with a failure: Got response 400 with message {"Error":{"Message":"could not find layer"}}` indicates that Clair can not retrieve a layer from `clair-scanner`.
 This means that you probably specified a wrong IP address in options (`--ip`).
 Note that you should use a publicly accessible IP when clair is running in a container, or it wont be able to connect to `clair-scanner`.
-If clair is running inside the docker, use the docker0 ip address.
-You can find the docker0 ip address by running `ifconfig docker0 | grep inet`
+If Clair and Clair Scanner are running on the same zCX appliance, use Docker networks as shown in the example in the __How to use this image__ section.

 `[CRIT] ▶ Could not read Docker image layers: manifest.json is not valid` fires when image version is not specified and is required.
 Try to add `:version` (.e.g. `:latest`) after the image name.

 `[CRIT] ▶ Could not analyze layer: POST to Clair failed Post http://docker:6060/v1/layers: dial tcp: lookup docker on 127.0.0.53:53: no such host` indicates that clair server could ne be reached.
-Double check hostname and port in `-c` argument, and your clair settings (in clair's `docker-compose.yml` for instance if you run it this way).
+Double check hostname and port in `-c` argument, and your clair settings.

-## Release
+## License

-To make a release create a tag and push it
+Apache 2.0 License.
+See license [here](https://github.com/arminc/clair-scanner/blob/master/LICENSE)